angelaxia/X-s-food-files-/content/post/example-post.md

 #### Markdown Basics

-Markdown let's you _italicize_, **bold**, add footnotes,^[Hey, a footnote!] and [hyperlinks](https://wikipedia.org).
+Markdown lets you _italicize_, **bold**, add footnotes,^[Hey, a footnote!] and [hyperlinks](https://wikipedia.org).
 For example, if you want to quote someone else at length, you can easily include a block quote by beginning a new line with a ">" sign:

 > This is a block quote.
 Markdown takes the ">" from our file and converts the paragraph into a block quote automatically!
 Isn't markdown fun?